Ale-JRD/Trads/content/post/index-T1.md

 In that sense…

-[Using Origin Regalia here might provoke even more undesirable evolution.]
+「Using Origin Regalia here might provoke even more undesirable evolution.」

 Eve said.

-[…On the other hand, do you think it’s worth taking the chance to finish him off with the Origin Regalia?]
+「…On the other hand, do you think it’s worth taking the chance to finish him off with the Origin Regalia?」

-[Honestly… I don’t know.
-I thought maybe we could tear him into pieces… but I can’t be sure.]
+「Honestly… I don’t know.
+I thought maybe we could tear him into pieces… but I can’t be sure.」

-[If Seras uses Origin Regalia, it’s highly likely she’d cut him to pieces… it could also make him completely unbeatable.]
+「If Seras uses Origin Regalia, it’s highly likely she’d cut him to pieces… it could also make him completely unbeatable.」

-[If we’re doing it, I’ll join in too.]
+「If we’re doing it, I’ll join in too.」

 That voice came from Gio Shadowblade, who seemed to have regrouped with Eve.

 Noticing something, I spoke.

-[…Gio, the equipment that Divine Servant is using—]
+「…Gio, the equipment that Divine Servant is using—」

-[We’ll deal with that later.]
+「We’ll deal with that later.」

 Gio cut me off and continued.

-[We can’t check that until we kill him first.]
+「We can’t check that until we kill him first.」

-[—Got it.
-If you’re joining, Gio… you and Eve protect Munin.]
+「—Got it.
+If you’re joining, Gio… you and Eve protect Munin.」

 In this case…